About the VLSC

 If you don't have a Microsoft account, take the following steps to create one.

-- Go to https://signup.live.com to display the Create your Microsoft account sign-up page.
+- Go to https://signup.live.com to display the account sign-up page.

-- Complete the form and click I accept.
+- Complete the form and click Create account.

 Note that it may be more appropriate to use a different email address for the Microsoft account.
 For example, the IT manager of SocialBenefitGroup might want to register with a personal email address.
 This would be fine as long as the manager has access to the email@example.com email account to confirm the registration as described below in step 5.
 After registration, the manager will use the personal email address for VLSC activities.